 It’s extremely difficult to remember multiple passwords, which is why so many people resort to poor password habits.
 According to Keeper’s 2022 US Password Practices Report, 56% of respondents use the same password across multiple accounts.

-Increased protection against phishing and identity theft
+Prevent phishing and identity theft

 Share sensitive information securely

-A password manager tool ensures that employees and individuals can share account credentials easily and securely, without having to memorize the shared passwords, write them down, or send them using risky methods such as email or text message.
+Under certain circumstances, you may need to share access to an account.
+A password manager tool ensures that employees and individuals can share account credentials easily and securely without having to memorize the shared passwords, write them down or send them using risky methods such as email or text messages.

-What to Look for in a Password Manager
+What To Look For in a Password Manager

 Password managers help prevent data breaches and accompanying financial losses.
 However, with so many options on the market, it’s easy to feel overwhelmed when evaluating password managers.
 Let’s break down some of the key features to look for.